Outsourced-Logic/Skipper/README.md

 Skipper could be right for you.

 Skipper was developed in response to the lack of suitable ad-management extensions that met my personal needs and expectations.
-After doing some research, I found a gap in the functionality of common accesibility software that many people used ad-blockers to fix, although this brings a new handful of issues with it!
+After doing some research, I found that the issue I was dealing with was shared by users of common accesibility software due to an intentional gap in the design of the software.
+Due to this issue, many users download ad-blockers, although this brings a new handful of issues with it!

 With this in mind, Skipper aims to tackle various common issues found in existing options by implementing solutions to these issues in our core design.